Ecwid/ecwid-api-docs/README.md

 # Changelog

+## Jan 24, 2019

+We updated our webhook retry policy.

+Earlier, if Ecwid couldn't deliver a webhook to an app's URL, it would retry sending it every 15 minutes for 48 hours.

+Now, if webhook delivery fails 1st time, Ecwid will re-send a webhook every 15 minutes for 4 more tries.

+If Ecwid still can't deliver the webhook after that, it will try sending webhooks every 60 minutes until 24 hour limit is reached.

+Once the 24 hour limit is reached, the webhook will be removed from the queue and will not be sent again.

 ## December 26, 2018

 Shipping apps can now provide custom description for their shipping methods displayed at checkout.